demoive/rabbit2/README.md

 At work, we live in the browser -- so much of what we do starts with opening a new tab and typing something into the search bar.
 What if the browser location bar allowed us to do more than just search Google or bring up a history of websites we've visited before?

-Meet rabbit2.
-A tool enabling anyone to simplify and automate most of their common/daily actions through their browser.
-It bootstraps your efficiency, launching you into your intended task.
+Meet rabbit2: A tool enabling anyone to simplify and automate most of their common/daily actions through their browser -- bootstraping efficiency.

 ## Installation